-The award application form on SMApply (English: asc.smapply.ca / French: asc.smapply.ca/lang/?lang=fr) will provide the applicant with an opportunity to explain how the ASRP project proposal relates to their doctoral thesis.
+The award application form on Survey Monkey Apply (English: asc.smapply.ca/lang=fr) will provide the applicant with an opportunity to explain how the ASRP project proposal relates to their doctoral thesis.
 The ASRP Doctoral award is meant to act as a salary award, to assist the trainee in maintaining funding throughout their academic careers.